PoisotLab/ms_mangal_synthesis/manuscript.md

 requires us not only to increase the volume of available data, but to pair these data with ecologically relevant metadata.
-Such data should also be made available in a way that facilitates programmatic interaction so that they can be used by reproducible data analysis pipelines.

-@PoisBais16 introduced `mangal.io` as a first step in this direction.
+Such data should also be made available in a way that facilitates programmatic interaction so that they can be used by reproducible data analysis pipelines. @PoisBais16 introduced `mangal.io` as a first step in this direction.
 In the years since the tool was originally published, we continued development of the data representation, amount and richness of metadata, and digitized and standardized as much ecological data as we could find.
 The second major release of this database contains over 1300 networks, 120000 interactions across close to 7000 taxa, and represents what is to our best knowledge the most complete collection of species interactions available.

 Here we ask if the current mangal database is fit for the purpose of global-scale synthesis research into ecological networks.
-We conclude that interactions over most of the planet's surface are poorly described, despite an increasing amount of available data, due to temporal and spatial biases in data collection.
+We conclude that interactions over most of the planet's surface are poorly described, despite an increasing amount of available data, due to temporal and spatial biases in data collection and digitization.
 In particular, Africa, South America, and most of Asia have very sparse coverage.
 This suggests that synthesis efforts on the worldwide structure or properties of ecological networks will be weaker within these areas.
 To improve this situation, we should  digitize available network information and prioritize sampling towards data-poor locations.

 # Global trends in ecological networks description